Reinvent Technology Partners call volume above normal and directionally bullish

-Bullish option flow detected in Reinvent Technology Partners with 3,976 calls trading, 1.7x expected, and implied vol increasing almost 2 points to 99.35%.
-Nov-24 6 calls and Nov-24 7 calls are the most active options, with total volume in those strikes near 3,000 contracts.
-The Put/Call Ratio is 0.26.
+Bullish option flow detected in Reinvent Technology Partners with 6,414 calls trading, 3x expected, and implied vol increasing over 2 points to 105.87%.
+Nov-24 8 calls and Jan-25 7 puts are the most active options, with total volume in those strikes near 5,400 contracts.
+The Put/Call Ratio is 0.24.
 Earnings are expected on October 30th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>